Cutoff for the mixing time of the Facilitated Exclusion Process: Model and results

-\begin{remark} In the case where $\frac{\log(N-K)}{\log K} \to 0$, for example if $K = N-\log N$, the mixing time is of order $N^2$. \end{remark} The FEP dynamics can be decomposed in 2 phases: first the system needs to reach the ergodic component, this is the \emph{transience time}, then once ergodic the FEP continues evolving to become mixed, we call this the \emph{ergodic mixing time}.
+The FEP dynamics can be decomposed in 2 phases: first the system needs to reach the ergodic component, this is the \emph{transience time}, then once ergodic the FEP continues evolving to become mixed, we call this the \emph{ergodic mixing time}.
+Our main contribution consists in estimating the ergodic mixing time.
 The three regimes above can then be understood in the following way.
 When $K$ is close to $N/2$, the transience time dominates the ergodic mixing time, and the cutoff follows from the transience time cutoff from \cite{erignoux_cutoff_2024}.
 When $K-N/2$ is for example a power of $N$, both times have the same order so we only obtain pre-cutoff.
 Last, when $K-N/2$ is for example a positive fraction of $N$, the ergodic mixing time dominates the transience time, and corresponds to a related SSEP's mixing time.
 Then the cutoff follows from adapting the proof of \cite{lacoin_simple_2017} for the cutoff of the SSEP.

-The results in Theorem \ref{th:diff_reg} are formulated in an asymptotic way, but we also have non-asymptotic estimates which are given in Section \ref{sec:not_struc}.
+\begin{remark} The previous result proves cutoff and pre-cutoff for most behaviours of $K$.
+In the case where $(N-K)$ is bounded, we can show that the mixing time is $\mathcal{O}_{\varepsilon}(N^2)$.
+For this case, there may be no cutoff at all, as for the simple random walk or for the SSEP with a finite number of particles, see \cite[Remark 1.3]{lacoin_simple_2017}.
+Showing this for the FEP would require some additional control on the distribution when the system leaves the transient component, and is thus left for future work. \end{remark}